atmaranto/Nobilis-Character-Sheet/README.md

  A character sheet for the game "Nobilis" that can be viewed in conventional browsers.
 It's specifically meant for a slightly altered version of 2e.

 ## To-Do
- - (Eventually) Make a more easily-configurable server system (and a more easily-configurable client-side API)
-   * Partially fulfilled with the flexible ability to `require()` the main file in order to "add" the character sheet system to a modular server
  - Make a websocket-compliant update system for the Character Sheets.
-This will sync the character sheet's state across tabs.
+This will sync the character sheet's state across tabs (implementing collaborative editing).
    * As part of this, I could also add the ability to make character sheet updates (via the endpoint) more specific, with only the necessary attributes updated.
 However, I would need to combine this with the below in order to do so.
- - Change the character sheet specification to include the full breadth of what one can do with a character sheet, meaning it will be stored in MongoDB as an object rather than as a string.
-This should make it easier to search for character sheets by their attributes.
-   * Additionally, I should restructure the CharacterSheet to be a subitem of Account so that they can be querried together more easily (and more atomically)
  - (*Maybe* eventually, but this is beyond the scope of the current project) Make the character sheet server shardable, so that I can host it across several servers on a reasonable payment model.